innocenat/typingmania/README.md

 - **Accuracy**: your accuracy.
 - **Typing Accuracy**: typing accuracy if the skipped char is counted as missed.

+### Game modes

+Game mode is a hidden feature.
+You can cycle game mode in the menu screen using `F9` key.
+It will cycle between these modes:

+- **Normal** Normal game mode.
+Default.
+No indications.
+- **Easy** In easy mode, if you have not finished typing the line when the time is up, the line will repeat itself until you finish typing.
+- **Auto** Automatic typing.
+Sit and watch.
+Note that this does not block the input, so you can still mess up the score by also trying to type in this mode.

+NOTE: Playing any game mode other than **Normal** will not save the high score for that play.

 Creating New Song
 -----------------